bhudson2/spacevlbi/docs/source/Guide.rst

 In order to model the functional constraints impacting space telescope operation, the attitude of the spacecraft is propagated within the tool.
-The propagation of the attitude state is a simple calculation of the attitude matrix required to rotate the inertial frame into the body-fixed frame of the spacecraft.
+The propagation of the attitude state is a calculation of the attitude matrix required to rotate the inertial frame into the body-fixed frame of the spacecraft.
+Errors in the contrl accuracy are not included as their effect on the impact of functional constraints is negligible.
 The ``pointingVector`` parameter defines the body-fixed axis of the spacecraft to point towards the target source throughout the simulation.
 The ``constraintVector`` parameter defines the body-fixed axis used to constrain the 3-axis attitude of the spacecraft and is pointed in a direction perpendicular to the target source.
 It is essential that the pointing and constraint vectors are also perpendicular to each other.

 The user can also specify the ``rollAngle`` parameter which defines the spacecraft's rotation about the pointing direction.
 The ``rollAngle``